KilroyHere/174A-Final/README.md

 - Explosion
   - Explosion is a by-product of bullet-rock collision.
 As soon as the bullet collides with a big enough rock, the rock disappears and a collision sphere is created with expands and fades proportionally with time
 - Gravity
-  - Each object is given a custom time function and according to its time various calculations are made on the lines of 2nd equatio
+  - Each object is given a custom time function and according to its time various calculations are made on the lines of 2nd equation of motion to simulate gravity and the resulting motion due to it.

 **Roles**